 Accommodation: South Point Lodge (Private beach house)

-Upon landing, the VIP Tour Manager will take you on a private tour of Henschke flagship vineyards followed by a tasting of the wines these vineyards produce in an intimate winery setting.
+Upon arrival, the VIP Tour Manager will take you on a private tour of Henschke flagship vineyards followed by a tasting of the wines these vineyards produce in an intimate winery setting.
 Henschke is recognized for its rich heritage, innovative spirit and commitment to handcrafting exceptional wines for more than 145 years.
 The Henschke family grape growing and winemaking tradition spans six generations, and boasts outstanding sustainable vineyards in the Eden Valley, Barossa Valley and Adelaide Hills.

 Visit the Hill of Grace vineyard and stand in awe of the ancient, gnarled vines.
 Soak up the history of the Henschke family and their connection to the region as you walk through parts of the original winery built in the 1860s.
 You will then settle downstairs in the family’s private cellar to enjoy a selection of Henschke icon wines, including Hill of Grace, Hill of Roses and Mount Edelstone.